luiscaceres2003/Sales_Data_Analysis_2025/README.md

 The only column that won't be used in the analysis is going to be *Customer ID* column.
 Therefore we can remove it before importing the data into the Microsoft SQL Server.

-Here is representation of the expected schema for the clean data:
+Here is a representation of the expected schema for the clean data:
 | Column Name | Data Type | Nullable |
 | --- | --- | --- |
 | TRANSACTION_ID | INT (**PRIMARY KEY**) | NO |